dotMorten/AllJoynDeviceSimulator/README.md

 A Windows 10 app that mocks AllJoyn devices for testing your AllJoyn apps.

+Also available for install directly from the Windows Store: https://www.microsoft.com/store/apps/9nblggh5g72l

 Devices supported (more to come):
 - Lighting Service Framework